capnramses/apg_mesh/README.md

 created 2 deforming bones in a skeleton, but Blender has exported a tree of 5 nodes - this includes the skeleton as a whole, and the higher-level container object, and some other attached object (a light source?).
-In any case, it's fine to represent all of these here and preserve and inherited transformations.
+In any case, it's fine to represent all of these here and preserve inherited transformations.
 Unused nodes can be pruned.

 Animations are defined as a series of keys.